|

 B page number, tab character, heading mark

-If macro is specified, groff mm calls it for each index
+If macro is specified, it is called for each index entry

 Initialize the cross reference macros.
 Cross references